 11. Do it alone

 Always be fiercely independent.
 Be a company of one.
-Do everything thing yourself and never ask for outside help.
+Do everything yourself and never ask for outside help.
 Nobody can help you anyway, because you already know everything there is to know.

 12. Tools matter